sungeunbae/swc_vuw2015/sql-novice-world/06-agg.md

 > We write the query:
 >
 > ~~~ {.sql}
-> SELECT lifeexpectancy-avg(lifeexpectancy)  FROM Country WHERE headofstate="Elisabeth II";
+> SELECT lifeexpectancy-avg(lifeexpectancy)  FROM Country WHERE headofstate="Elizabeth II";
 > ~~~
 >
 > What does this actually produce, and why?